Board of Directors

 Jorge Rivera, Southern California Regional Coordinator

 Jorge Rivera is a long time resident and has been organizing in the City of Long Beach for over 6 years.
 He is a founder of LiBRE (Long Beach Residents Empowered), a grassroots community organizing group focused on affordable housing, tenant rights and community economic development.
-Also trained in a variety of trauma healing and resiliency modalities, Jorge is passionate about bringing these with him into his practice of community organizing to.
+Also trained in a variety of trauma healing and resiliency modalities, Jorge is passionate about bringing these with him into his practice of community organizing.
 He is a fluent Spanish speaker and his educational background is in Psychology & Philosophy.
 He is dedicated to working alongside seasoned/developing residents and organizations to ensure a more equitable & just community.

 Tenants Together member organizations regularly provide guidance on state legislation and support state and local efforts for renters' rights.